humanlabmembers/Anticipation-of-Traffic-Accident/CODES/readme.txt

 2. Download the dataset

-Due to the anonymity rule, we cannot directly provide an external link to the dataset.
 Please download all the videos of the DAD dataset according to the guidance of the reference.
 Please divide the training set and test set according to the settings of the dataset.

 3. Feature extraction